Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2>💼 An Enneagram 2 in the Workplace</h2>

 Type 2 personalities are highly attuned to the emotions and needs of their colleagues and may go out of their way to help others.
-They are empathetic, nurturing, and have a natural gift for providing emotional support and practical assistance.
+They are empathetic, nurturing, and have a natural gift for emotional support and practical assistance.
 However, their desire to be needed can also lead to a tendency to neglect their own needs, leading to burnout and resentment.
-Type 2 personalities can benefit from focusing on self-care and setting healthy boundaries to avoid becoming overwhelmed and to ensure that their own needs are being met.
+Type 2 personalities can benefit from focusing on self-care and setting healthy boundaries to avoid becoming overwhelmed and ensure their own needs are met.

 Learn more about <a href="/blog/enneagram/enneagram-types-working-in-teams">other types in the workplace</a>